Jump to content

 3. I stand corrected about BALOO being required for Webelos camping.
 I certainly agree with Scoutfish that it doesn't add any value to Webelos Den camping, but I thought it was required nonetheless.
 It certainly wouldn't be the only BSA-required training that didn't add any value...
 Our council hasn't even offer OWL in the six years I have been with the Pack.
 Our Pack is blessed with plenty of experienced outdoorsmen, but it would be nice to have confirmation that we are doing it "right".

 4. You said about half the boys have gone to a neighboring Troop?
 Then it seems reasonable to camp with both Troop and let the boys decide what they like.
 Tell the parents "I will be attending the outing with the other Troop, but now with 'our' Troop because they do not allow women on campouts."
 You are wrong, though, that a parent needs to accompany a Webelos on overnights.
 Webelos are allowed to Den camp without their parents.
 HOWEVER, someone must have BALOO training.
-You might want to warn "your" Troop that someone there will need to take BALOO if you (or another BALOO-trained Scouter) a
+You might want to warn "your" Troop that someone there will need to take BALOO if you (or another BALOO-trained Scouter) are not welcome to attend.

 6. That's a military standard, Woapalanne.
 The section of US Code that permits a flag to be worn by "patriotic organizations", 36 USC 176j, doesn't specify which way the flag should face.
 So BSA (and, I believe, some other civilian organizations) applied the rule from 175i-- that the union should be to the flags right/observers left.
 The military is entitled (by 178, at the direction of the Commander in Chief) to establish variances from 36 USC.
 The US Army does this in Army Regulation 670-1, and I assume the other services have similar regulations.
 But those do not apply to civilians.
+Essentially, the BSA flag direction is not wrong for a civilian, but the "blue forward" flag might also be correct.
+I cut and paste most of this from a discussion I had with a well-meaning parent in our Pack.
+I offered him the opportunity to discuss the difference with our Cubs and help with the color guard and everyone went away happy.
+(Edit: Pardon my citations.
+I'm no lawyer, but I did want to address this veteran parent's issue with authority.)(This message has been edited by silasm)

 7. Their database is bad, bad, bad.
 If I search by my login, I find all of my records-- both offline and online-- except for my Woodbadge.
 If I do "advanced search" by my last name, town and state my WIFE'S records come up, but with my first and last names at the top.
 If I search by her full name, nothing comes up.
 So either their search is broken, or their are two sets of records linked to my name and none to hers.
 This is the sort of things that is going to cause real grief when training is required for recharter.
-Heck, it may even be a problem this year if the database doesn't have h
+Heck, it may even be a problem this year if the database doesn't have her down for YPT.

 8. Thanks Eagle92 and Kudu for the links.
 From the video, National wants to recruit 100,000 new Scouts who a) don't want to camp and b) are going to be accompanied by their families on their activities.
 In other word, 100,000 new Scouts who don't want to be Scouts.
 Which is fine by me, I guess, as long as they don't mess with MY program.